HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Examples: interactive prompts, spaced repetition, relatable scenarios, brief and focused segments to maintain attention and reinforce key takeaways

-Need a second opinion on your strategy?
-Head to ChatGPT, Claude, or another tool of your choice and prompt with the following:
+Want a second opinion on your strategy?
+Go to ChatGPT, Claude, or any other tool you prefer and use the following prompt:

-'I’m planning to create a [training video] for [topic or skill].
-The goal is [insert learning objective], my target audience are [learner profile], it will be delivered via [platforms or channels], and the engagement strategy is: [engagement strategy].
-Could you give me feedback on how effective this plan is, and suggest any improvements?'
+"I’m planning to create a [training video] for [topic or skill].
+The goal is [insert learning objective], my target audience is [learner profile], it will be delivered via [platforms or channels], and the engagement strategy is: [engagement strategy].
+Could you please share your feedback on how effective this plan is, and suggest any improvements?"

 Step 3: Write Your Script

 Your script is the backbone of a clear, effective learning experience.
-Whether you’re creating a standalone tutorial or one module in a larger course, a well-structured script ensures clarity, consistency, and learner engagement.
-Here’s how to get it right:
+Whether you are creating a standalone tutorial or one module in a larger programme, a well-structured script ensures clarity, consistency, and learner engagement.
+Here is how to get it right:

-- Start with context and relevance such as a scenario, question or common challenge to show why the topic matters.
-This builds motivation and learner commitment.
+- Begin with context and relevance such as a scenario, question, or common challenge to show why the topic is important.
+This helps build motivation and learner buy-in.

 - Use simple, conversational language, speaking directly and clearly to the learner.
 Avoid jargon unless it is explained.

-- Reinforce key takeaways and next steps by ending with a simple summary, an invitation to reflect on or apply the learning, or a clear pointer to the next module or resource.
+- Reinforce key learnings and next steps by closing with a simple summary, an invitation to reflect on or apply the learning, or a clear pointer to the next module or resource.

 Want to move faster?
-Check the following best practice page for guidance on using tools like ChatGPT to write your script.
+Have a look at the following Best Practices page for guidance on using tools like ChatGPT to write your script.

 If you’re following along in HeyGen, these scripts are already built into your template.